 International joint programmes contribute to the development of students' international skills.
 As well as being of great value to the international job market, students with broadly developed talents and international experience are also highly valuable to the Dutch job market.
 Furthermore, the programmes increase the visibility and optimise the positioning of Dutch universities on the international stage.
-'Joint programmes' are extremely effective in promoting new strategic partnerships with foreign institutions.
+Joint programmes are extremely effective in promoting new strategic partnerships with foreign institutions.

 NVAO accreditation protocols

-In June 2010, the NVAO (Accreditation Organisation of the Netherlands and Flanders) developed protocols for the assessment of joint degrees in the Netherlands: the protocol for existing joint-degree programmes in the Netherlands (accreditation) and the protocol for new joint-degree programmes in the Netherlands (assessment of new programmes).
+In June 2010, NVAO developed protocols with possibilities and conditions for the assessment of joint degrees in the Netherlands: the protocol for existing joint degree programmes in the Netherlands (accreditation) and the protocol for new joint degree programmes in the Netherlands (assessment of new degree programmes).
 Dutch higher education institutions can make use of these protocols when submitting applications.

 The European Approach for Quality Assurance of Joint Programmes

 Under the European Approach for Quality Assurance of Joint Programmes, a single quality assessment will suffice for programmes to obtain accreditation in all the countries of the European Higher Education Area in which programme accreditation is mandatory.
 In many cases, Dutch degree programmes that are being taught in collaboration with one or more institutions in other countries are faced with different national accreditation requirements.
 This situation hampers the development of joint programmes, whereas such programmes are desirable in the purview of internationalisation.
 For this reason, NVAO has contributed greatly to a European solution.

 This solution consists of the European Approach for Quality Assurance of Joint Programmes, which was adopted by the Ministers of the European Higher Education Area in May 2015.
 The Ministers renewed their commitment to the implementation of the European Approach in May 2018.